lsy0882/RDFA-S6/README.md

     </details>

 ### Instructions for Running the Engine
-⭐This project provides monitoring with `TensorBoard` by default, and optionally with [`wandb`](https://www.wandb.com/).
-If the API key for wandb is not provided in the settings, `wandb` will not be used, and only `TensorBoard` will be available for monitoring.
+⭐NOTE: This project provides monitoring with `TensorBoard` by default, and optionally with [`wandb`](https://www.wandb.com/).
+If the API key for wandb is not provided in the settings, `wandb` will not be used, and only `TensorBoard` will be available for monitoring.<br>

 #### Step 1: Set up configuration files
 Set up the configuration by referring to the comments in each configuration file.